LaurensSluyterman/XGBoost_quantile_regression/README.md

 The file 'objective_functions.py' contains an implementation of the loss arctan pinball loss.
 Note that this is written for the sklearn api and therefore returns the negative gradient.
 This needs to be changed when working with the default xgboost package.
-Also not that this implementation use a slow for loop in python and may slow down the model.
+Also note that this implementation uses a slow for loop in python and may slow down the model.

 The file 'sin_example.ipynb' provides a simple 1d toy-example as a proof of concept.